aabs/aabs.github.io/_posts/2017-05-22-telepathy-fantasy-or-nearly-reality.md

+---
-Title: Telepathy - Fantasy or nearly Reality?
+title: Telepathy - Fantasy or nearly Reality?
-Date: 2017-05-22 12:00
+date: 2017-05-22 12:00
-Author: aabs
+author: aabs
-Category: ideas, science
+category: ideas, science
-Slug: telepathy-fantasy-or-nearly-reality
+slug: telepathy-fantasy-or-nearly-reality
-Status: published
+status: published
-Attachments: 2017/05/damon-carr-_m8vx3-agec-unsplash.jpg
+attachments: 2017/05/damon-carr-_m8vx3-agec-unsplash.jpg
+...

 *here's an old post from literally years ago on the topic of human brain interfaces.
 I just discovered it languishing in the wordpress drafts section.
 Not sure how dated it is now (given 7 years of progress since I wrote this) but it would be good to hear what you think today...*